JakubGal/RCJ_IR_ball/README.md

 This project is still work in progress!!!

 # TODO list:
-1. Make version of drive board for self asembly
+1. Make a version of the drive board for self-assembly
-2. Update swithch to smd version for asembly
+2. Update switch to smd version for assembly
-3. Change weight from curent 89g to 95g with strengtenign week parts of shelfs
+3. Change weight from current 89g to 95g with strengthening week parts of shelves
-4. Make panel version of all PCBs for kit
+4. Make a panel version of all PCBs for kit
-5. Create proper code with gyro auto turn off feature
+5. Create proper code with gyro auto turn-off feature
-6. Check avalibility of all components around world
+6. Check the avalibility of all components around the world
 7. Test version with homemade PCBs
-8. Make some ready to send kits for testing with 'early adopters'
+8. Make some ready-to-send kits for testing with 'early adopters'
-9. Corect spelling (put all text in gramarly)

-# Quick guide how to create your ball
+# Quick guide on how to create your ball

 ## Stuff you nead
-Every ball consists of 3 main parts:
+1. Every ball consists of 3 main parts:
-1. Top and botomm shells
+2. Top and bottom shells
-2. PCBs
+3. PCBs
-3. Mechanical parts
+4. Mechanical parts

 ![1676059455433](https://user-images.githubusercontent.com/44644846/218199909-0faff625-584b-4579-9111-4d693d9fabec.jpg)

 ## 1. Top and botom shells
-To get your shells you can 3d print it your self or ask a friend who have SLA 3d printer, or order it from pcbway or other manufacture with 3d printing service.
-Here are some resins and manufactures we tried, if you found some other please open issue and let as know so we can add it to a list.
+To get your shells you can 3d print them yourself or ask a friend who has SLA 3d printer or order it from pcbway or another manufacturer with a 3d printing service.
+Here are some resins and manufacturers I tried if you found some other please open the issue and let us know so we can add it to a list.

 |   | Resin name                | Were to buy | Cost per ball | Strenght | Transparenci | Photo |
 |---|---------------------------|-------------|---------------|----------|--------------|-------|